 12. Duolingo

 What It Does: If you’ve ever struggled to find a tool that keeps students engaged while learning a new language, Duolingo might be your answer.
 This popular app uses AI to personalize practice for each learner.
-Its Birdbrain AI ensures every student gets a tailored experience that matches their skill level.

 Why Educators Like It: Even though Duolingo is primarily a consumer app, many language teachers recommend it as a supplement because of its strong personalization and engagement.